About the course

 Dedicated team: Our team are dedicated to ensuring trainees meet the Teachers’ Standards by the end of the training year.
 We offer strong pastoral and professional care, priding ourselves on knowing our trainees personally.

-Induction: In order to help trainees prepare for the year ahead, trainees attend an Induction Programme (June).
+Induction: In order to help trainees prepare for the year ahead, trainees are invited to attend an Induction Programme in June.

 High quality mentoring: Trainees are allocated a mentor who will offer personalised support and guidance throughout the year.

 Alliance-based training: Trainees follow a bespoke, carefully devised Professional Studies Programme, delivered by high quality practitioners, one day per week.